Mayday (Canadian TV series): Production and distribution

 In 2011, Smithsonian Networks aired season five, renamed Air Disasters, making it the first time in the United States that Mayday had aired on a channel other than National Geographic.
 On 25 January 2012, Cineflix Rights announced that it would be selling seasons 8, 9, and 11 (23 episodes) to Smithsonian Networks.
 On 28 March 2014, Cineflix Rights announced a deal with Smithsonian Networks to air seasons three, four, and 13 (34 episodes).
 Air Disasters is also available on Paramount+, which also carries some Smithsonian Networks programming.

 In 2020, The Weather Channel in the United States began airing several episodes of the series under the title Mayday: Air Disaster.
 Starting in 2021 and continuing to this day, the Wonder and On the Move YouTube channels (owned by Little Dot Studios, a subsidiary of All3Media) uploaded the first nine seasons of Mayday and the Crash of the Century special with the episodes in their full uncut versions and are available in all countries, with the exception of the United Kingdom, where they are geoblocked.
 In addition to Wonder and On the Move, the official Mayday YouTube channel – owned by Cineflix – has been uploading full episodes of all series, with some geoblocking restrictions depending on region.
 The channel has also been uploading compilations and highlights from the programme.

 In the United States, the show's tenth and twelfth seasons are available for streaming online on free, advertiser-supported streaming services Tubi and Freevee under the title Mayday: Air Disasters, while the show's first season is also made available for streaming online on Amazon Prime Video, provided by MagellanTV, under the title MayDay: Air Disaster Investigations.

+Most of the background aircraft that the animators would repeatedly insert into their animations are aircraft from defunct airlines such as Pacific Southwest Airlines, Hughes Airwest, TWA, Pan Am and US Airways to avoid licensing issues with the actual airlines for the background.